 We found Eketahuna Country Meats who delivered (it would have been better if we could have picked this up from a mainstream supermarket) and reduced our plastic waste by 1,062 litres worth of packaging.

 I was 15 when I started my first environmental campaign – and successfully got deodorants using CFCs in my school – back in the 1980s.
 I had just started shaving, and decided to use a cake of shaving soap and a shaving brush.
 This has saved a lifetimes worth of shaving foam cans going into landfill.
 Also a simple cake of shaving soap is less energy intensive to manufacture, requiring no specalised machines, which themselves have a carbon footprint both to manufacture and run.
 As an unexpected bonus, my friend did the same.
 By influencing one person, you can double your impact.
 Influence ten people….

 We use these paper and beeswax covers instead of plastic wrap.
 I was not convinced by them, but my wife ordered them, and in fact they are great.
 They look and feel nicer than plastic, and after a quick rinse under water they can be reused.
-Our set we got nine months ago are still in top condition.
+Our set we got three years ago are still in good condition.

 With all packaging, if you reduce the volume say by 25%, then you need 25% fewer trucks to transport it, 25% less warehouse space etc., so there are other multiplier effects.

 We drive a PHEV – a Plug-in Hybrid Electric Vehicle – and visit the petrol station every other month.
 All trips around town can be done on the 40km worth of battery, and any trips over that we have the petrol engine with regular range.

 Its on a timer, and charges at night when the electricity is 25% cheaper (you need a smart meter, and a bit of persistence to get the power company to switch you onto the night rate).